 Our Citizenship Services

 Applications for Maltese Citizenship by Investment are to be made to and processed wholly by Identity Malta.
 Applicants must be represented by an Accredited Person that is a licensed Maltese Authorised Registered Mandatory (ARM).
-Dr Jean-Philippe Chetcuti (Chetcuti Cauchi Advisors Ltd) holds licence no. IIP 001 and has satisfied the additional requirements imposed by the IIP Regulations over and above the requirements for ARMs under other legislation.
+Dr Jean-Philippe Chetcuti (Chetcuti Cauchi Advisors Ltd) holds licence no. IIP 001 and Mr Kenneth Camilleri holds licence IIP 124 and have satisfied the additional requirements imposed by the IIP Regulations over and above the requirements for ARMs under other legislation.
 The programme imposes more responsibilities on ARMs to ensure the highest standards of quality are maintained throughout the application process, for the protection and benefit of applicants and the reputation of the Maltese citizenship by investment programme.
-More info about our Malta Citizenship Applications service and our our First Citizenship Approvals.
+More info about our Malta Citizenship Applications service and our First Citizenship Approvals: